 - This is higher than other surveys we have carried out of our full membership and higher than the typical market research response rate for this type of survey.

 - It also means that this is one of the largest surveys of medical opinion carried out on this issue, ever.

-- Our focus is now on collating and analysing the results and preparing for a debate and discussion at this year’s ARM.
+- We will be collating and analysing the results and preparing for a debate and discussion at next year’s ARM.